talkon2000/Chess-Player-Java-AWS/resources/design.md

 9. As a user, I would like to be able to resume my in-progress game if I lose internet or close my browser, so that I don't lose my progress.
 10. As a user, I would like to be able to see which pieces my opponent and I have taken, so that I can keep track of who is winning.
 11. As a user, I would like to be able to search for other users by username, so I can find my friends.
-12. As a user, I would like to be able to search for other users by email, so I can find my friends.

 As mentioned in the problem statement, I want to implement a Player vs Player feature if I have enough time.